fifthidea/sub-decode/README.md

 If not exist, Telethon will fail.

-How to get those secret values? ask AI :/
+How to get those secret values? ask AI. :/

 ## Want your own?